Jadens-arc/jadens-arc.github.io/content/posts/kitty.md

 - I was able to match my terminal theme to Neovim theme
   - [catppuccin](https://github.com/catppuccin/catppuccin) on top!

 I did encounter one issue with it not working correctly with NCurses.
 I'm not sure what exactly caused this.
-The application I was trying to use was an application that I wrote so it very well could be my fault.
+The application I was trying to use was an application I wrote so it very well could be my fault.
 But it was easily resolved by modify the `kitty.config` and setting `term xterm-256color`.

 Currently, I'm using Neovim inside Kitty to write this blog post and I have to say it's very smooth, very responsive, and overall just looks beautiful.